lukemunsch/chichen-itza/README.md

 The fonts i have used are a set downloaded from fonts.google.com and have been used throughout my project for all sections; header image conver text, header elements and the paragegraph text.

+The National Geographic embedded video for the Chichén-Itzá site has been taken from Youtube.com, the site is clearly identified in the text partner to the video and linked directly to the same page within the site.
+Creditation goes to national georaphic for creating and youtube.com for hosting the video i have used.